shubhamnavale08/Zomato_Restaurant_Analysis_Excel_Dashboard/README.md

 ### 📌Key Insights from the Dashboard
-  + **Primary KPIs**:Total restaurants 9551 ,Total country 15, Total Votes 1.5M ,Total USD Amount $96K,total City 142 and Average Rating 2.89.
+  + **Primary KPIs**: Total restaurants 9551 ,Total country 15, Total Votes 1.5M ,Total USD Amount $96K,total City 142 and Average Rating 2.89.
-  + **Restaurant by Month**:Most restaurants are open in the months of March and September Total reastaurant 838.
+  + **Restaurant by Month**: Most restaurants are open in the months of March and September Total reastaurant 838.
-  + **Restaurant by Contry**:India has the highest number of restaurant openings 8652.
+  + **Restaurant by Contry**: India has the highest number of restaurant openings 8652.
   + **Restaurant by Year**: 2018 has the highest number of restaurant openings 1102.
-  + **Online Delivary**:25.66% are delivered online.
+  + **Online Delivary**: 25.66% are delivered online.
-  + **Table Booking**:12.12% are table booking.
+  + **Table Booking**: 12.12% are table booking.
-  + **Restaurant by Weekday**:Most restaurants are open in the Friday 1378.
+  + **Restaurant by Weekday**: Most restaurants are open in the Friday 1378.
-  + **Restaurant Average Rating**:The highest restaurant rating ranges from 3.1 to 4  total rating restaurant 4388.
+  + **Restaurant Average Rating**: The highest restaurant rating ranges from 3.1 to 4  total rating restaurant 4388.
-  + **Top 5 cuisine by Restaurant**:North Indian cuisines have the highest number of restaurant openings 936.
+  + **Top 5 cuisine by Restaurant**: North Indian cuisines have the highest number of restaurant openings 936.
-  + **Top 5 City by Restaurant**:New Delhi and Gurgaon have the highest number of restaurant openings 5473,1118.
+  + **Top 5 City by Restaurant**: New Delhi and Gurgaon have the highest number of restaurant openings 5473,1118.

 ## 📊Excel Dashboard
 <img width="762" alt="Screenshot 2024-11-12 212207" src="https://github.com/user-attachments/assets/059cc7a1-6ca2-4827-a39a-e5bc5d95d1ab">